DIVISION 4 FOOTBALL RANKINGS & SCHEDULES 2018

 Last year the Marauders went (4-7) (2-3 EYL)

-Head Coach Shane Focke
+NEW Head Coach is Shane Focke

 The Marauders have plenty of weapons coming into this year in an up-tempo, no huddle offense.